 Looking forward, it seems unlikely that low-precision compute will continue to scale AI.
-The benefits are diminishing, and the risks are raised as precision is lowered.
-Epoch AI forecasts only a 2x [FLOP increase](#) by 2030 from 8-bit floating point adoption, a rather marginal advancement.
-On the other hand, as precision is decreased further, the risks become serious, requiring either complicated workarounds or limits on lowering precision.
-These include [fewer effective parameters](#), reduced with [weight accuracy](#), and unstable training due to [gradient biases](#).
+Benefits are diminishing, and the risks are raised as precision is lowered.
+Epoch AI forecasts only a 2x FLOP increase by 2030 from 8-bit floating point adoption, a rather marginal advancement.
+On the other hand, further precision decreases invite more serious risks, requiring either workarounds or reversion to higher precision.
+These risks include fewer effective parameters, reduced weight accuracy, and unstable training.